Salmon is one of the most nutritious foods on the planet.

 In addition, astaxanthin is believed to work with the omega-3 fatty acids found in salmon to protect the brain and nervous system against inflammation (

 What’s more, astaxanthin may even help prevent skin damage and help you look younger.

 In one study, 44 people with sun-damaged skin who were given a combination of 2 mg of astaxanthin and 3 grams of collagen for 12 weeks experienced significant improvements in skin elasticity and hydration (

-Salmon contains between 0.4–3.8 mg of astaxanthin per 3.5 ounces, with sockeye salmon providing the highest amount (
+Salmon contains between 0.4–3.8 mg of astaxanthin per 3.5 ounces (100 grams), with sockeye salmon providing the highest amount (

 Consuming salmon frequently can help you lose weight and keep it off.